influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 See [Chronograf's transition guide](/chronograf/latest/guides/transition-web-admin-interface/) for more information.
 </dt>

-## [http]
+## HTTP endpoint settings `[http]`

-This section controls how InfluxDB configures the HTTP endpoints.
+The `[http]` settings control how InfluxDB configures the HTTP endpoints.
 These are the primary mechanisms for getting data into and out of InfluxDB.
-Edit the options in this section to enable HTTPS and authentication.
+Edit the settings in this section to enable HTTPS and authentication.
 See [Authentication and Authorization](/influxdb/v1.4/query_language/authentication_and_authorization/).

 ### enabled = true